By George Nicola (Expert Stager)

 The front door is the entrance to your home.
 It should not only be welcoming but characteristic.
 There is a tasteful way to make it stand out – such as adding trim, a door knocker, and new door handles – it will be well worth your effort.

-Never paint the garage doors the same color as the entrance door.
+Never paint the garage doors the same colour as the entrance door.
 You don’t want to make the garage doors stand out.

-That might be the usual entrance when you are parking the car and carrying in all the groceries, but the appropriate entry is the front door for your guests.
-The garage doors should be painted to blend in with the facade color, whether brick, siding, or cladding.
+That might be the usual entrance when parking the car and carrying in all the groceries, but the appropriate entry is the front door for your guests.
+The garage doors should be painted to blend in with the facade colour, whether brick, siding, or cladding.